Mozambique, Mauritania and DR Congo qualify for Afcon

-Afcon 2023: Mozambique, Mauritania and DR Congo qualify as Aubameyang's Gabon miss out
+Afcon qualifiers 2023: Mozambique, Mauritania and DR Congo qualify as Aubameyang's Gabon miss out

 Last updated on .From the section Sport Africa

-Three more countries sealed their places at the 2023 Africa Cup of Nations (Afcon) on Saturday as Mozambique secured qualification with a dramatic 95th minute winner.
+Three more countries sealed their places at the 2023 Africa Cup of Nations (Afcon) on Saturday as Mozambique secured qualification with a dramatic 95th-minute winner.

-Mauritania and the Democratic Republic of Congo also booked a spot at next year's finals but there was disappointment for striker Pierre-Emerick Aubameyang as his Gabon side missed out on a place in Ivory Coast.
+Mauritania and the Democratic Republic of Congo also booked a spot at next year's finals, but there was disappointment for striker Pierre-Emerick Aubameyang as his Gabon side missed out.

-Three spots remain for Afcon which kicks off in Ivory Coast on 13 January.
+Three places are still to be resolved for Afcon which kicks off in Ivory Coast on 13 January.

 - Morocco earthquake: Gambia coach Tom Saintfiet 'terrified'